backdrop-contrib/pantheon_config_deploy/README.md

 Basic workflow:

-First, make config affecting changes on your local environment.
+ - First, make config affecting changes on your local environment, commit, and push.
 Then...

-terminus drush SITE.ENV pcrc                          // REMOVES any temporary config files from SITE.ENV terminus drush SITE.ENV pccc                          // CLONE your pre-deploy active config into the temporary config directory terminus drush SITE.ENV state-set maintenance_mode 1  // Optionally turn Maintenance Mode ON while changes are imported terminus drush SITE.ENV pcwc 1                        // TURN ON Writeable Configuration
+ - __terminus drush SITE.ENV pcrc__ REMOVES any temporary config files from SITE.ENV
+ - __terminus drush SITE.ENV pccc__ CLONES your pre-deploy active config into the temporary config directory
+ - __terminus drush SITE.ENV state-set maintenance_mode 1__ Optionally turn Maintenance Mode ON while changes are imported
+ - __terminus drush SITE.ENV pcwc 1__ TURN ON Writeable Configuration

-terminus upstream:updates:apply SITE.ENV --updatedb --accept-upstream //
+ - __terminus upstream:updates:apply SITE.ENV --updatedb --accept-upstream__ ONLY IF you're using an upstream, or just push like normal //
-  OR
-git push origin [master / multidev env]
+ - __git push origin [master / multidev env]__ ONLY IF you're not using an upstream, otherwise use the option above ^^

-terminus drush SITE.ENV bcim                          // IMPORT configuration terminus drush SITE.ENV pcrc                          // TURN OFF writeable config and cleanup the files terminus drush SITE.ENV state-set maintenance_mode 0  // Maintenance mode OFF
+ - __terminus drush SITE.ENV bcim__ IMPORT configuration changes in the repo
+ - __terminus drush SITE.ENV pcrc__ TURN OFF writeable config and cleanup the files
+ - __terminus drush SITE.ENV state-set maintenance_mode 0__ Maintenance mode OFF assuming you turned it on

 Issues
 ------

-Bugs and Feature requests should be reported in the Issue Queue:
+Bugs and Feature requests should be reported in the Issue Queue: https://github.com/backdrop-contrib/pantheon_config_deploy/issues

 Current Maintainers